 (Nov.
 26, 2012) The University of Denver is planning a special commemorative display in the interior of Penrose Library acknowledging those supporting the new Academic Commons with gifts of $250 or more.
 Personalized commemorative book bindings will be in place to honor the alumni, parents, faculty, staff and friends making such gifts.

 Only around 100 spaces are left, and you have until Dec.
 31 to make your gift or final pledge payment to receive this recognition.
-For more information and to find pledge forms, see the commemorative book bindings Web page.

 From Scott Lumpkin, Vice Chancellor - University Advancement